ros-industrial/rep/rep-ixxxx.rst

 #.
 Servers should fail requests for subscriptions to ranges which
    include IO Elements not contained in any of the defined IO ranges (as reported by the ``IO_INFO`` response message).
-Clients should avoid trying to subscribe to any IO Elements not contained in any valid range by checking against known ranges prior to sending a request.
+Clients should avoid trying to subscribe to IO Elements not contained in any valid range by checking against known ranges prior to sending a request.